CI Integration

 - build-wheel

-The entrypoint: [""] line overrides the image’s pydepgate entrypoint so GitLab can run its own shell wrapper before the script section executes.
+The entrypoint: [""] line overrides the image’s pydepgate entrypoint so GitLab can run its normal shell wrapper before executing the script section.

 Multi-stage Dockerfile

-For projects that already containerize their build, reference the pydepgate image as a build stage:
+For projects that already build inside Docker, use pydepgate as a scan stage.

 FROM python:3.12-slim AS build